 This year the tournament's fundraising was again directed to the YMCA Challenged Children Project (CCP).
-In addition to collection boxes the effort included two Charity Shots, one on the par-3 hole supported by Hynd, another on the par-3 hole 12 supported by Mercedes-Benz and staffed by Mercedes-Benz and YMCA.
-Those who donated 1,000 yen and hit the green got a bottle of French wine on the 7th hole and a sleeve of golf balls on the 12th.
+In addition to collection boxes the effort included a Charity Shot on the par-3 hole 12 supported by Mercedes-Benz and staffed by Mercedes-Benz and YMCA.
+Those who donated 1,000 yen and hit the green got a sleeve of golf balls.